sofijasof/CreativeCodingLabWS24/README.md

 - we have a Home Screen now
 - the logic behind making the Game Over screen visible when loosing is working

+Today is the seventh day (189th of january - its actually the 20th and a bit after midnight, but I've been sitting on this for too long) of our creative coding week.

+Dear Diary, today i was fully immersed in the world of toggling the display visibility of my game screen,game over screen and canvas.
+A problem I was sitting the whole day on, was that "display: hidden" was often ignored, which in my case meant, that my game over screen was showing in front of my canvas, which made the game unplayable.
+Thankfully, a friend explained to me, that "display: flex" has overriden this value, which caused the problem.

+Which means, my game is actually playable by today.
+I have
+* a character, that can move (sideways, jump, pose)
+* items that are generated randomly and in reach
+* a counter for the items "eaten"
+* a movable object that needs to be avoided (or "turned off" in time in case of collision)
+* a home screen (with a button that starts the game)
+* a game over screen (that shows your score, and has clickable buttons (home & playagain)

+What's left to do is the actual (pixel) art, so far I have used the skeleton sprites that were provided in 2dbgc lecture.
+And all of the styling.
+(And lot's of playthroughs and (probably neccessary) changes to make the game experience as nice as possible)